fenris123/API-LLM-to-obtain-a-resume-about-properties-of-a-medicament/README.md

 This project is somehow similar to a previous one: https://github.com/fenris123/API-LLM-gTTS-homemade-alexa — but in that one we use a different API to obtain information about the weather.
 In addition, we use different libraries for the audio in this project: the reading is better and less "robotic".

+## WARNING

+DO NOT USE THIS AS A TOOL FOR MEDICAL INFORMATION.

+THIS IS MAINLY A PERSONAL PROYECT, MADE JUST FOR FUN, EXPERIMENTATION AND LEARNING.

+I think that it works very well but i can't promise that it makes no mistakes.

 # FILES

 Main file is "archivo_completo".
 This file contains the full script and can be used alone.
 It's the only thing that you need if you want to try this script.